tanveer3008/DE_Project_SchemaValidation/README.md

 # DE_Project_SchemaValidation
 E2E DE project in which incoming file is validated , if all validations are passed then it will be place into staging folder else it will be placed into rejected folder.

-Tools Used - Az Databricks,ADLS, AZ- KeyVault,AZSQL Server
+**Tools Used - Az Databricks , ADLS ,  AZ- KeyVault , AZSQL Server , Azure Data Factory**

 ## High Level Project Info.
 Internal Application Sends CSV file into ADLS Storage.